 - All time spent doing paid work for other employers

-On-duty time also includes all time spent in the commercial vehicle except:
+On-duty time also includes all time spent in the commercial vehicle except the following:

 - When resting in a sleeper berth

 - When riding in the passenger seat (maximum two hours) of a property-carrying vehicle (according to specific circumstances)